-Courses Program Learning Outcomes Exceeds Meets Doesn't Meet LA 219, 249, 319, 429, ARH 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 529, 550, Final Conceptual Thinking and Process Communicate conceptual thinking verbally and in writing Project design concept is verbalized clearly through the use of precise vocabulary.
+Courses Program Learning Outcomes Exceeds Meets Doesn't Meet LA 123, 219, 249, 319, 429, ARH 210, 255, 315, MP , 350, 410, 450, 498, 510, 529, 550, Final Conceptual Thinking and Process Communicate conceptual thinking verbally and in writing Project design concept is verbalized clearly through the use of precise vocabulary.
 Written narrative deepens the understanding of the design intent and the design proposal.
 Written text exhibits a logical flow of thought and original insights.
 Project design concept is verbalized coherently.
 Written narrative accurately describes the design proposal.
 Written text conveys sound reasoning.
 Project design concept is not explicitly verbalized.
 Written narrative inaccurately describes the design proposal.
 Written text lacks logical organization.
 Written text contains numerous typos and grammatical errors.
-ARH 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Conceptual Thinking and Process Articulate and extend conceptual thinking through diagrams Diagrams are used to generate new ideas.
+ARH 110, 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Conceptual Thinking and Process Articulate and extend conceptual thinking through diagrams Diagrams are used to generate new ideas.
 Diagrams integrate relevant design criteria in support of a design proposal.
 Diagrams clarify ideas.
 Diagrams convey accurate distillations of project design concept, site context, program parameters, or user group research.
 Diagrams miscommunicate ideas.
 Diagrams convey irrelevant or inaccurate information.
-ARH 110, 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Conceptual Thinking and Process Develop a rigorous material logic for model-making to test ideas Physical study models are used to develop and refine an idea in an iterative process.
+ARH 110, 150, 210, 255, 315, MP, 350, 410, 450, 498, 510, 550, Final Conceptual Thinking and Process Develop a rigorous material logic for model-making to test ideas Physical study models are used to develop and refine an idea in an iterative process.
 Model making technique accentuates intrinsic material properties.
 Excellent craftsmanship in physical models expresses specific materiality in support of design intent.
 Physical study models are used to discover ideas for a design project.
 Materiality is articulated in the choice of model material (such as thick, thin, heavy, delicate, etc.) and the technique of manipulation (such as additive, subtractive, stacked, etc.).
 Physical study models are not used to generate ideas for a design project.
 Model making technique ignores intrinsic material properties.
 Poor craftsmanship in physical models hinders communication of ideas.
-ARH 150, 255, 315, MP , 350, 410, 430, 450, 498, 510, 550, Final Conceptual Thinking and Process Produce diagrams indicating critical analyses of relevant precedent buildings or the built environment recognizing the significance to the discipline of architecture Precedent analysis exhibits a critique of key ideas.
+ARH 150, 210, 255, 315, M P, 350, 410, 450, 498, 510, 550, Final Conceptual Thinking and Process Produce diagrams indicating critical analyses of relevant precedent buildings or the built environment recognizing the significance to the discipline of architecture Precedent analysis exhibits a critique of key ideas.
 Precedent analysis diagram distills key ideas.
 Research is thoroughly cited.
 Precedent analysis diagram is accurate.
 Precedents selected are relevant to the design project.
 Research is cited.
 Precedent analysis diagram is incomplete or inaccurate.
 Research is not cited.
-ARH 315, MP, 350, 410, 450, 498, 550 Final Conceptual Thinking and Process Develop a design identity which synthesizes critical thought, architectural intent, and site design strategies by developing decision-making criteria substantiated by research NAAB PC 2 Design: How the program Instills in students the role of the design process in shaping the built environment and conveys the methods by which design processes integrate multiple factors, in different settings and scales of development, from buildings to cities.
-Design proposal achieves a distinct and compelling identity synthesizing several design considerations Design project is a compelling response to a clearly stated problem.
+ARH 315, MP, 410, 450, 498, 550 Final Conceptual Thinking and Process Develop a design identity which synthesizes critical thought, architectural intent, and urban design strategies by developing decision- making criteria substantiated by research Design proposal achieves a distinct and compelling identity synthesizing several design considerations Design project is a compelling response to a clearly stated problem.
 Design decisions are based on a robust synthesis of research and architectural intent.
-Design project contributes new ideas to the discipline.
-Design project embraces knowledge and investigative approaches unfamiliar to the student.
 Design proposal is a unique response to the design criteria considered Design project is a response to a stated problem.
 Design decisions reference research and achieve some synthesis with architectural intent.
-Design project is normative staying within the limits of a conventional project.
 Design proposal is generic and lacking synthesis of design intent and site/program considerations Design project is an unsatisfactory response to a problem, or no problem is stated.
 Design decisions lack synthesis of research and architectural intent.
 Research is not cited.